raliev/recommender-algorithms/visualizations_info/funksvd.md

     * **Proximity:** In an explicit model like FunkSVD, the dot product of a user vector and an item vector predicts the rating.
 Users will be "near" items they rate highly (in a dot-product sense, not just Euclidean distance).
     * **Clusters:** You will see clusters of users with similar tastes and the clusters of items they prefer.
 For example, a group of "Sci-Fi Lovers" might be plotted in a similar region, and "Sci-Fi Movies" will be in a corresponding region that results in a high dot product.
     * **Comparison (First vs. Last Iteration):** The first iteration plot will show a random cloud of points.
 The last iteration plot should show this meaningful structure.

+---
+### Snapshots
+These plots visualize the distribution and relationships within the latent factor matrices (P for users, Q for items) at key iterations (usually the first and last).
+* **Heatmaps:** Show the magnitude of values within the factor matrices (sampled).
+* **Histograms:** Show the distribution of values within P and Q matrices.
+* **2D Latent Space (if k=2):** Plots users and items based on their first two latent factors.
+Proximity suggests similarity.
+  Comparing snapshots shows how the embeddings evolved.

+---
+### Recommendation Breakdown
+This visualization breaks down how FunkSVD uses the learned latent factors (P and Q) to generate final predicted rating scores for a single sample user using the dot product $P_u \cdot Q^T$.
+1.  **User History:** Shows the items the user has rated and the ratings given.
+2.  **Aggregated Scores:** Shows the predicted rating scores calculated as $P_u \cdot Q^T$.
+These scores directly represent the model's prediction for each item's rating by that user.
+3.  **Top-K Recommendations:** Highlights the items predicted to have the highest rating *that the user has not already rated*.